toobaahmadsheikh/WaveGenOpt/README.md

 # WaveGenOpt
-#Inputting Sensor RMS Values and Motor Position values into the main loop.
-Haven't Performed the optimization yet.
+#Inputting sensor RMS value and motor position value arrays into the main loop.
+Haven't performed the optimization yet.